scuzzydude/asimov/asimov.md

 The second game consisted of several of the hefty players forming a defensive wall while player behind them targeted the enemy with stones, or threw a ball to his own men, trying to get the ball to end of the field, where points were scored.
 After an initial walk through, Hot and Stinky Fingers decided to remove the rock throwing, as the goal was to produce as many functional warriors as possible.
 Like the first game, this game involved following a preplanned set of maneuvers.
 Adaptive adjustment while the play was live was important as well.

 The next day, several hands of Bii-eh-ba warriors took the field and played the games.
 It was quickly found that both the scrawny and hefty could play either game, though different size warriors tended to fit some roles better than others.
 Linemen were always hefty, but sometimes hefties could throw a rock.
-One Bii-eh-ba warrior pointed out, "This is pretty good, cause one of them is good for the winter, when you banging in to each other, you don't want to overheat.
-The other onc, you're mostly standing around throwing rocks or trying to catch rocks, so not so bad on a hot day."
+One Bii-eh-ba warrior pointed out, "This is pretty good, cause one of them is good for the winter, when you're banging in to each other, you don't want to overheat.
+The other one, you're mostly standing around throwing rocks or trying to catch rocks, so not so bad on a hot day."
 Everybody agreed, that stick-rock was better for the warm months, especially since it was a good one for the road, you didn't need a clay court or a field, you could throw rocks at your brothers in any setting.

 The Bii-eh-ba agreed to start training in stick-rock and boar-ball and Hot took the idea back to his father that he should train some of the benchwarmer and shorter guys in some of these new lesser sports, that way they could compare the skill of their warriors to those of their new allies.
 The Chief agreed.
 After two winters, the combined warriors of the Bii-eh-ba and Na-Is-mit peacefully conquered many lands to the east and north, and spread these new sports through the Guld Coast and even down into ancient Mexico.

 After a few years, Heart of Tatanka II died, and his son, Hot became chief.
 On his dying bed, the Chief said to his son, "Don't forget the Be-ek-um, my son.
 Once, their great warrior called my mother, your grandmother, Big Mama, the mother of basketball, a very vile name, I dare not repeat.
 You must avenge this insult.
 They have fled south, but they will not escape our vengeance, my son."

-"I will destroy the Be-ek-em father," Hot said.
+"I will destroy the Be-ek-em, father," Hot said.

 A moon after the death of his father, Hot took a contingent of many hands of tall, hefty and scrawny warriors across the river and sought the Be-ek-em, who had done quite well in the lands of the snake to the south and west.
 After many days of walking, stopping only for a midday game of stick-rock, the warriors found the Be-ek-em.
 Hot called them out to talk peace, leaving a gift of mushrooms from the magic people's forest.
 The Be-ek-em sent out an old hunter, who proceeded to eat them with flourish.